-- In course of development, barbules of necessary shape appear due to reorganization of the epithelial cells that first form a uniform sheet, similar to cutting a list of paper into a complex ornament.
+- During development, barbules of necessary shape appear due to the reorganization of the epithelial cells forming a uniform sheet, similar to cutting a list of paper into a complex ornament.

 - This process is controlled by another gene, Wnt2b.

-- Ancient feathers found in amber have features similar to modern feathers, except the absent of the hooklets in the barbules that could hold the “hair” of the feather together like Velcro.
+- Ancient feathers found in amber have features similar to modern feathers, except the absence of the hooklets in the barbules that could hold the “hair” of the feather together like Velcro.

-- By modulating the development of the two major feather components, different types of feathers can form.
+- Different types of feathers can form by modulating the development of the two major feather components.

-This is the first comprehensive study of the principles of feather development and evolution.
+This is the first comprehensive study of feather development and evolution principles.
 The researchers also hope that through understanding how basic feather “prototype” can be modified into the desired feather shape that could develop new light biomaterials.

-The year 2019 has seen many new fossils finds and new theories in evolutionary biology, which contributed to the development of multiple disciplines in the field.
+The year 2019 has seen many new fossils found and new theories in evolutionary biology, which contributed to the development of multiple disciplines in the field.

-Still, there were other exciting discoveries we were not able to do justice to.
-For instance, it was shown that certain habits of ancient hominins, such as chewing birch pirch, can offer an unique insight into their lifestyle and diet.
+Still, there were other exciting discoveries we could not do justice to.
+For instance, it was shown that certain habits of ancient hominins, such as chewing birch pitch, can offer a unique insight into their lifestyle and diet.
 There were several fossils of previously unknown extinct species from whales to penguins.

 Dinosaur paleobiology specialists have seen new species as well, including dromeosaurids and a new species of titanosaurs with a heart-shaped tail.
-Based on this finds, we may hope that we should be able to answer the questions that troubled biologists since Darwin.
+Based on these finds, we may hope that we should be able to answer the questions that have troubled biologists since Darwin.